frankiejol/copy-imap-acls/README.md

 Installation
 ------------
+Copy the .pl file to a directory in your path, like /usr/local/bin.

-In debian and derivatives do:
+To install the requirements, in debian and derivates do:

  # apt-get install libmail-imapclient-perl libterm-readkey-perl